 Today's refractive surgery options for vision correction range from corneal reshaping with lasers to surgical insertion of artificial lenses.
-Following are some of the alternative refractive surgery procedures to LASIK.
+Following are some of the alternative refractive surgery procedures to LASIK and PRK.

 Before surgery, the excimer laser is programmed with each patient's wavefront data to prepare it to perform a very precise "sculpting" of each unique cornea.
 In conventional LASIK, this programming is based on the patient's vision correction prescription (the same as used for the patient's glasses or contacts.)